nsaunders/writing/posts/css-madness-to-hooks/index.md

-Today, the simplicity of inline styles is easily outweighed by their limitations, a situation that has fueled much resentment and pushed developers toward heavy-handed workarounds like CSS-in-JS, atomic CSS, and "zero-runtime" solutions (each one making different tradeoffs but accepting some form of significant complexity nevertheless). _CSS madness._
+Today, the simplicity of inline styles is easily outweighed by their limitations, a situation that has fueled much resentment and pushed developers toward clumsy workarounds like CSS-in-JS, atomic CSS, and "zero-runtime" solutions, each one making different tradeoffs but accepting some form of significant complexity nevertheless (in addition to the perils of the cascade).
+_CSS madness._

 Personally, I've engaged in CSS madness for several years, even creating a few workarounds of my own.
 But a recent discovery has dramatically changed the